-Prateek, Priyanka to lead Indian men's and women's teams at Inaugural Kho Kho World Cup
+Prateek, Priyanka to lead Indian men's and women's teams at inaugural Kho Kho World Cup

 "The green trophy will honour the women who will showcase their skills," said Geeta Sudhan, COO, Kho Kho World Cup.

 Ahead of the tournament, a preparatory camp was organized at Jawaharlal Nehru Stadium, where 60 boys and girls from across India competed for a spot on the national teams.
-PTI HN ATK ATK
+PTI HN ATK APA APA